 Our business is subject to a number of risks and uncertainties that you should understand before making an investment decision.
-For example, we have no commercial product, a history of net losses, we expect to continue to incur net losses, we will required significant additional funding and we may not achieve or maintain profitability.
+For example, we have no commercial product, a history of net losses, we expect to continue to incur net losses, we will require significant additional funding and we may not achieve or maintain profitability.
 Furthermore, we have no cash flow from operations to sustain our operations.
 We have historically relied upon the issuance of equity and/or convertible debt to fund our operations, which debt we are currently unable to repay in cash.
 Our ability to ever generate revenues will depend solely on the commercial success of PRP, our only prospective product, which depends upon its approval by applicable regulatory authorities and then market acceptance by purchasers in the pharmaceutical market and the future market demand and medical need for products and research utilizing PRP.
 At present, PRP has only been used for research and clinical trial purposes in animals, and there is no commercially approved drug product or drug product submitted in a pending marketing application that incorporates PRP as an ingredient.
-As a result, no marketing authority \$49.44 million since inception.
-We have incurred substantial net losses since our inception, including net loss of \$4.16 million for the nine months ended March 31, 2019, and net losses of \$7.04 million and \$7.87 million for the fiscal years ended June 30, 2018 and June 30, 2017, respectively.
+As a result, no marketing authority has reviewed our drug master file (DMF) for PRP as a product ingredient or inspected our Company.
+As of September 30, 2019, we have an accumulated deficit of approximately \$52.53 million since inception.
+We have incurred substantial net losses since our inception, including net loss of approximately \$1.49 million for the three months ended September 30, 2019, and net losses of \$5,758,369 million and \$7,039,155 million for the fiscal years ended June 30, 2019 and June 30, 2018, respectively.
 We expect to incur additional losses as we continue to invest in our research and development programs and move forward with our human clinical trials application, clinical trials and commercialization activities.
 Additional risks are discussed more fully in the section entitled "Risk Factors" following this prospectus summary.
-These risks include, but are not limited to, the following:
+These risks include, but a